SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Commander2/Commander.md

 ```
-EgInspectCommand >> execute
+InspectCommand >> execute

     self context inspect
 ```

-Using a block the context is computed at the moment the command is executed and the name and description can be adapted for its specific usage as shown in Figure *@inPlaceCustomisation@*.
+By using a block, the context is computed at the moment the command is executed and the name and description can be adapted for its specific usage as shown in Figure *@inPlaceCustomisation@*.

 ```
-EgContactBookPresenter class >>
+ContactBookPresenter class >>
     extraCommandsWith: presenter
     forRootGroup: aRootCommandsGroup

     <extensionCommands>

     aRootCommandsGroup / 'Context Menu'
         register:
             ((CmCommandGroup named: 'Extra') asSpecGroup
                 description: 'Extra commands to help during development.';
         register:
-                    ((EgInspectCommand forSpec context: [ presenter selectedContact ])
+            ((InspectCommand forSpec context: [ presenter selectedContact ])
                 name: 'Inspect contact';
                 description: 'Open an inspector on the selected contact.';
                 iconName: #smallFind;
                 yourself);
         register:
-                    ((EgInspectCommand forSpec context: [ presenter contactBook ])
+            ((InspectCommand forSpec context: [ presenter contactBook ])
                 name: 'Inspect contact book';
                 description: 'Open an inspector on the contact book.';
                 yourself);
         yourself)
 ```